 Experts believe the main factors contributing to cognitive impairment of people with nasal allergies are sleep interruptions and over the counter (OTC) medications.

 Secondary factors, such as blockage of the Eustachian tube (ear canal), also can cause hearing problems that have a negative impact on learning and comprehension.
-Constant nose blowing and coughing can interrupt concentration and the learning process, and allergy-related absences can cause people to miss school or work and subsequently fall behind.
+Constant nose blowing and coughing can interrupt concentration and the learning process.
+Allergy related absences impact on education and can make it difficult for children to keep up.